 Planning for a sustainable future must include strategies for reducing energy demand and carbon output.
-Montgomery County Code, Chapter 18A-15, requires the Planning Board to model the carbon footprint of planning areas as part of the sector plan.
-The Planning Board is also required by Montgomery County Code Chapter 33A-14 to estimate the carbon footprint of the master plan area, and to make recommendations for carbon emissions reductions.
+Montgomery County Code, Chapter 18A-15, requires the Planning Board to model the carbon footprint of planning areas as part of the master plan.
+The Montgomery County Code Chapter 33A-14 requires the Planning Board to estimate the carbon footprint of the master plan area, and to make recommendations for carbon emissions reductions.
 Carbon footprint is calculated by estimating the greenhouse gas emissions from construction and operation of the projected development.
 (See Appendix)

 Recommendations to reduce emissions are consistent with recommendations in the Montgomery County Climate Protection Plan (Montgomery County Department of Environmental Protection, January 2009).
-Transportation recommendations to reduce vehicle miles traveled are found in the Transportation Section of this Plan.
+Transportation recommendations to reduce vehicle miles traveled are found in the Transportation chapter of this Plan.

 Goal: Sequester carbon, reduce urban heat island.
-Recommendations: